III. Program Overview

 We recruit 9 residents per year.
 Intensive resident educational opportunities include: one-on-one supervision and teaching by dedicated faculty radiologists, didactic lectures and case conferences, and extracurricular scholarly activities including research projects.
 The academic curriculum is structured to blend rigorous formal teaching conferences, twice daily, with a progressive, balanced clinical rotation schedule.

-Two Co-Chief Residents are appointed annually, one from the fourth-year and one from the third-year.
-The Co-Chiefs represent the Department at the annual meeting of the American Association of Academic Chief Residents in Radiology.
+Two 4th year Chief Residents are appointed annually, and represent the Department at the annual meeting of the American Association of Academic Chief Residents in Radiology.

 We have more than 40 radiologists on the combined BMC/BVAMC faculty.
 At BMC, 1-year fellowships are available in Breast Imaging and Neuroradiology.
 We currently have relatively few fellows in the Department, fostering a resident-centered training environment.